HakaiInstitute/hakai-datasets-repo-standard-tests/README.md

 # How To

-Copy the following yml files to your github repository:
+Copy the following yml files to your github repository under the directory `.github/workflows`:

 ```yaml
 name: Apply Hakai Tests